dsanthak/Packaging-Fundamentals-of-Design-and-Testing/README.md

    - [Comparative Analysis and Selecting the right Packaging Solution](#Comparative-Analysis-and-Selecting-the-right-Packaging-Solution)
 2. [From Wafer to Package: Assembly and Manufacturing Essentials](#From-Wafer-to-Package-Assembly-and-Manufacturing-Essentials)
    - Setting the Stage - Supply Chain and Facilities
-   - Wafer pre-preparation: Grinding and Dicing
+   - Wafer pre-preparation - Grinding and Dicing
+   - Wire Bond Packaging - Die attach to Molding